 3.1 Terms

-For the purposes of the present document which describes the decentralized identification and trust management process, the following terms, and definitions apply:
+For the purposes of the present document which describes the decentralized identification and trust management process, the following terms apply:

 applications at end-device: application (e.g. a client application or wallet) used by the DID holder or Controller to generate, manage, store, or use private and public key pairs for related security (e.g. confidentiality and/or integrity protection)